alexkeramidas/zend-framework-1-oauth-2-library/README.md

 </VirtualHost>
 ```

-3) Update your hosts file:

-127.0.0.1 www.authentiqclient.dev

-4) Create an Authentiq API account, then create a configuration file and add the values:
+3) Create an Authentiq API account, then create a configuration file and add the values:

 ```
 ; application/configs/authentiq_api.ini